Scoil Samhraidh Willie Clancy 2025

 3.00 pm - Lecture: An exploration of the social and artistic context of Irish traditional music in early 20th century New York City.

-Presented by Chelsey Zimmerman, researcher in Irish traditional music studies.
+Presented by Chelsey Zimmerman, musician and doctoral researcher in Irish traditional music at the University of Limerick.

 Dé Máirt 9ú Iúil - Tuesday 9th July 3.00 pm